EnricDT/vercel-deploy/README.md

 npm install in:

 1. sd folder
-2. login folder
+2. login folder (if an error occurs, do "git init" first)
-3. dashboard folder
+3. dashboard folder (if an error occurs, do "git init" first)
-4. dashboard-admin folder
+4. dashboard-admin folder (if an error occurs, do "git init" first)

 npm start: